ericrqs/shell-L1-standard/{{cookiecutter.project_slug}}/README.md

 The only .py you should need to edit is {{cookiecutter.project_slug}}_l1_handler.py.

-Address, username, and password become known to the driver only when 'login' is called.
+The address, username, and password of the switch resource become known to the driver only when 'login' is called.

 The port number is not stored on the resource.
-If it can't just be hard coded in the driver, take the setting in c:\Program Files (x86)\QualiSystems\CloudShell\Server\Drivers\\{{cookiecutter.project_slug}}_runtime_configuration.json.
+If it can't just be hard coded in the driver, take the setting from c:\Program Files (x86)\QualiSystems\CloudShell\Server\Drivers\\{{cookiecutter.project_slug}}_runtime_configuration.json.

 ### JSON config
 The sample code includes hard-coding of default values for the JSON settings.